Bozbash: Ingredients and preparation

+In Azerbaijan, there are varieties of bozbash, such as küftə and tikə (or parcha) bozbash, which is made from lamb or beef meat.

+Alan Davidson describes bozbash in the Azerbaijani cuisine as:

 Ghanoonparvar notes in relation to bozbash:

 In Armenian cuisine, there is a special kind of bozbash not commonly seen, Shoushin bozbash, made from lamb, quince, apple, and mint.
 This variation of bozbash is "practically unknown outside the Caucasus".